IkedaLab-Daniel/study-notes-vault/Aftificial Intelligence/Promp-Engineering.md

 **Example**
 ❌ *Write a log entry describing strange flora and fauna on an alien planet.*
 ✅ *Pretend you are an astronaut who just landed on an uncharted alien planet.
 Write a log entry describing the flora, fauna, sky color, and sounds.
 Express your feelings of excitement, curiosity, and apprehension.*

+## Common Prompt Engineering Tools

+### Overview

+Prompt engineering is the process of designing accurate and context-rich prompts to guide generative AI models in producing relevant and reliable outputs.
+Various tools assist users in creating and refining prompts, even without deep NLP knowledge.

+---

+### Common Functionalities of Prompt Engineering Tools

+* **Prompt suggestions** based on input or desired output
+* **Contextual guidance** to help models interpret user intent
+* **Iterative refinement** by analyzing and adjusting responses
+* **Bias mitigation** through prompt structuring
+* **Domain-specific support** for legal, medical, or technical areas
+* **Prompt libraries** for reusable templates and use cases

+---

+### Notable Prompt Engineering Tools

+#### IBM Watsonx.ai & Prompt Lab

+* Integrated platform for training and deploying foundation models
+* **Prompt Lab** allows experimentation with prompts across use cases like summarization, classification, and extraction
+* Supports model training through added instructions and examples

+#### Spellbook by Scale AI

+* IDE for building LLM-based applications
+* Prompt editor for writing and testing prompts
+* Prompt templates and pre-built examples for generation, classification, Q\&A, etc.

+#### Dust

+* Web interface for chaining and versioning prompts
+* Custom scripting language and processing blocks
+* API integration for external services and models

+#### PromptPerfect

+* Optimizes prompts for both text and image generation models
+* Supports GPT, Claude, Llama, DALL·E, Stable Diffusion, and more
+* Features include autocomplete, preview, moderation, and streamline mode for iterative improvement

+---

+### Additional Tools and Platforms

+#### GitHub

+* Hosts repositories with guides, tools, and examples for prompt engineering

+#### OpenAI Playground

+* Web tool to experiment with prompts using OpenAI models like GPT

+#### Playground AI

+* Platform for experimenting with text-to-image prompts using Stable Diffusion

+#### LangChain

+* Python library for chaining prompts and building complex workflows with LLMs

+#### PromptBase

+* Marketplace for buying and selling prompts
+* Supports platforms like Midjourney, ChatGPT, DALL·E, and Stable Diffusion
+* Offers tools for prompt creation and listing directly on the platform